 However, the majority of children are fitted with “behind-the-ear” hearing aids.
 These BTE’s are securely fitted, one of the most comfortable designs, and can be easily replaced as the child quickly grows in size.
 To be fitted, an impression of the outer ear is taken by a hearing care professional.
 The impression takes a few minutes to set, so a parent usually holds the child for some time.
-The molds of the hearing aids can be a variety of colors, but are usually clear or translucent.
+The molds of the hearing aids can be a variety of colors but are usually clear or translucent.
 There are small BTE sizes made specifically for children to ensure that the device will have a secure fit.

 After the hearing aids are ready, a preliminary fitting and adjustment are made by an audiologist.
 After a few days or weeks of wearing the hearing aids and adjusting to them, follow-up visits are made to make changes and ensure the satisfaction of the child.